 During public engagement, residents told us maintaining and renewing existing infrastructure is a high priority.
 The TMP recommends working to maintain and improve service levels by increasing investment in maintenance and renewal by approximately 30 per cent.
-This will help fund activities such as repaving roads, fixing potholes, repairing sidewalks, landscaping, street sweeping, and snow clearing.
+This will help fund activities such as repaving roads, refreshing road markings, fixing potholes, repairing sidewalks, landscaping, street sweeping, and snow clearing.

 Highlights of the maintenance and renewal recommendations are summarized below.
-A complete project list and descriptions are provided in Appendix A.
+A complete project list and descriptions are provided in Appendix A. Policies related to maintenance and renewal can be found in the Policy Framework chapter.